Jakkwj/fastapi-skeleton-template/README.md

 ### bootstrap Folder

-- The `bootstrap` folder contains the `application.py` file, which is used to bootstrap the framework and create a `Fastapi` instance.
+- The `bootstrap` folder contains the `application.py` file, which is used to bootstrap the framework and create a `Fastapi` instance

 ### config Folder

-- The `config` folder, as the name suggests, contains all the configuration files of the application.
+- The `config` folder, as the name suggests, contains all the configuration files of the application

 ### routes Folder

-- The `routes` folder contains all the route definitions of the application.
+- The `routes` folder contains all the route definitions of the application

 ### static Folder

-- `swagger-ui` is difficult to access in China, so it needs to be downloaded and saved locally.
+- `swagger-ui` is difficult to access in China, so it needs to be downloaded and saved locally

 - [Solving the problem of fastapi accessing /docs and /redoc interface documentation showing blank or unable to load](https://blog.csdn.net/weixin_43936332/article/details/131020726)